bogzbonny/yeehaw/_TODO.md

     .to_widgets() doesn't need to be manually called during construction (applied in add_widget).

-05. borders-pane wrapper
-     - option for each of up/down/right/left
-     - custom up/down/right/left DrawChs AND corner pieces
-     - single/double/bold lines
-     - built in scrollbar
-     - drag-resizing - drag while on the edge to resize the location

 05. Remove Refresh logic from Elements. currently when an element is destroyed or replaced, the parents call some Refresh logic, this should be removed in